2025-2026 NYU Stern MBA Essay Tips and Example Essays

 2.4.
 Optional Essay Tips

-Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
-This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, Executive Assessment, IELTS or TOEFL, or any other relevant information.
-(250 word maximum, double-spaced, 12-point font)
+Please provide any additional information that you would like to bring to the attention of the Admissions Committee and/or give context to your application.
+This may include important aspects of yourself not otherwise apparent in your application, including but not limited to: hardships you have encountered, current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, Executive Assessment, IELTS or TOEFL, or any other relevant information.

 This is not a place for you to retell your life story or sum up your interest in Stern or need for an MBA.
 It is also not a place to copy and paste a strong essay you wrote for another school.
 Make sure you focus only on weak spots and also discuss what steps you have taken or took to rectify the weaknesses.

-Find additional tips and tricks to help you master the optional essay here
+Find additional tips and tricks to help you master the optional essay here.

 Looking for NYU Stern MBA essay examples?
 Check out our real sample essays that got our clients admitted here.